krissingl/clockAndGreeting/README.md

 ##### Step Two: Download the Packages and add API key

-1. Run the following command to download the correct packages for the app
+1. Run the following command in the root directory's terminal to download the correct packages for the app
     ```
     npm install
     ```